 When you choose which journal you want to publish in, your choice will have an effect on a number of factors.

-Depending on how high a journal impact factor the journal has, it will have an effect on your H-index, on how many citations you receive, and on the institution's BFI points.
+Depending on how high a journal impact factor the journal has, it will have an effect on your H-index and on how many citations you receive.

 Open Access (OA) publishing can potentially mean more readers for your publications.